documents4j/documents4j/README.md

 created via the factory method `LocalConverter.builder()`.

 **Important**: Note that you have to manually add a dependency to the *no.kantega/pdf-converter-transformer-msoffice-word* module to the class path in order to convert files in the MS Word format.
+(A description of the different Maven modules can be found below.)
 This decision was made in order to allow a more modular use of future versions of the converter.
-If you attempt to use the `LocalConverter` without this dependency, a `LinkageError` will be thrown when attempting to create an `LocalConverter` instance.
+If you attempt to use the `LocalConverter` without this dependency, a `LinkageError` will be thrown when attempting to create an instance of `LocalConverter`.

 Remote converter
 ---------------------